carlsverre/dotfiles/README.md

-# Dotfiles repo for codespaces
+# Dotfiles repo

+In development, currently only used for vscode devcontainers & codespaces.